University of California, Los Angeles: Athletics

 The school's sports teams are called the Bruins, represented by the colors true blue and gold.
-The Bruins participate in NCAA Division I as part of the Pac-12 Conference.
+The Bruins participate in NCAA Division I as part of the Big Ten Conference.
 Two notable sports facilities serve as home venues for UCLA sports.
 The Bruin men's football team plays home games at the Rose Bowl in Pasadena; the team won a national title in 1954.
 The basketball and volleyball teams, and the women's gymnastics team compete at Pauley Pavilion on campus.
 The school also sponsors cross country, soccer, women's rowing, golf, tennis, water polo, track and field, and women's softball.

 The mascots are Joe and Josephine Bruin, and the fight songs are Sons of Westwood and Mighty Bruins.
 The alma mater is Hail to the Hills of Westwood.
 When Henry "Red" Sanders came to UCLA to coach football in 1949, the uniforms were redesigned.
 Sanders added a gold loop on the shoulders—the UCLA Stripe.
 The navy blue was changed to a lighter shade of blue.
 Sanders figured that the baby blue would look better on the field and in film.
 He dubbed the uniform "Powder Keg Blue", a powder blue with an explosive kick.
 This would also differentiate UCLA from all other UC teams, whose official colors are blue and gold.

-UCLA competes in all major Division I sports and has won 128 national championships, including 119 NCAA championships.
-Only Stanford University has more NCAA team championships, with 126.
+UCLA competes in all major Division I sports and has won 136 national championships, including 124 NCAA championships.
+Only Stanford University has more NCAA team championships, with 135.
 On April 21, 2018, UCLA's women's gymnastics team defeated Oklahoma Sooners to win its 7th NCAA National Championship as well as UCLA's 115th overall team title.
 Most recently, UCLA's women's soccer team defeated Florida State to win its first NCAA National Championship along with women's tennis who defeated North Carolina to win its second NCAA National title ever.
 UCLA's softball program is also outstanding.
 Women's softball won their NCAA-leading 12th National Championship, on June 4, 2019.
 The women's water polo team is also dominant, with a record 7 NCAA championships.
 Notably, the team helped UCLA become the first school to win 100 NCAA championships overall when they won their fifth on May 13, 2007.